0-steve/bea_etl/README.md

 ### Multiprocessing

-Similar to threading, multiprocessing allows for concurrent runs of your code and is useful for CPU intensive tasks.
+Similar to threading, multiprocessing allows for concurrent runs of code and is useful for CPU intensive tasks.
 In this example, 4 pools are used to process, transform, and join JSON data.
 This ultimatley preps the data to be ready to be loaded into a database.

 ## Load tools

 ### DuckDB

 DuckDB is a serverless database tool that can handle data in many formats.
-It looks you to create, alter, and query data quickly & efficiently.
-BEA tables are created from the original API call in the extract step, and further analysis can be run with PostgreSQL.
+It allows for tables to be created, altered, and queried quickly & efficiently.
+BEA tables are created from the after extracing data from the API & completing transformations.
+Validation steps are included to ensure schema is correct.
+Further analysis can be run with PostgreSQL.

 ## Commands